This Day In Music: July 30

 July 30, 1930 ~ Guitarist Tommy Tedesco, full name Thomas Joseph Tedesco, born in Niagara Falls, New York, USA ~ Member of the loose collective the Wrecking Crew consisting of first call session musicians.
 Has worked on numerous soundtracks and pop rock recordings in the 1960s and 1970s, his credits running in the thousands.
 Notable credits include the Beach Boys, the Mamas & the Papas, the Everly Brothers, Barbra Streisand, Jan & Dean, the 5th Dimension, Elvis Presley, Sam Cooke, Ella Fitzgerald, Frank Zappa, Cher, Nancy Sinatra, Wayne Newton, and others.
 As a solo artist has recorded close to a dozen albums, mostly consisting of instrumental jazz guitar.
 Retired from music in 1992, following a stroke that left him partially paralyzed ~ Tedesco passed away in 1997

-July 30, 1928 ~ Jazz, bebop drummer Vernel Fournier born in New Orleans, Louisiana, USA ~ Best known for his association with pianist Ahmad Jamal, recording close to a dozen albums with Jamal and bassist Israel Crosby from the mid-1950s through the early 1960s including the highly acclaimed At The Pershing (But Not For Me).
+July 30, 1928 ~ Jazz, bebop drummer Vernel Fournier born in New Orleans, Louisiana, USA ~ Best known for his association with pianist Ahmad Jamal, recording close to a dozen albums with Jamal and bassist Israel Crosby from the mid-1950s through the early-1960s including the highly acclaimed At The Pershing (But Not For Me).
 The album would become one of the all-time best-selling jazz albums and remains a favorite among aficionados to this day.
-Fournier has also recorded with the likes of Norma Simmons, Lorez Alexandria, Jimmy Reed (I'm Jimmy Reed), Frank Strozier, Sam Jones (Down Home), and Gene Shaw.
+Fournier has also recorded with the likes of Norman Simmons, Lorez Alexandria, Jimmy Reed (I'm Jimmy Reed), Frank Strozier, Sam Jones (Down Home), and Gene Shaw.
 Fournier remained active until the mid-1990s when a stroke confined him to a wheelchair, but he continued his teaching activities ~ Fournier passed away in 2000

-July 30, 1927 ~ Producer, songwriter Tony Hiller born in London, UK ~ Best known for producing and writing hits for the Brotherhood Of Men including United We Stand (1970) and Save Your Kisses For Me (1976), and Figaro and Beautiful Lover (1978).
+July 30, 1927 ~ Producer, songwriter Tony Hiller born in London, UK ~ Best known for producing and writing hits for Brotherhood Of Man including United We Stand (1970) and Save Your Kisses For Me (1976), and Figaro and Beautiful Lover (1978).
 Over 500 artists have recorded Hiller's songs including Elton John, Olivia Newton-John, Andy Williams, Ray Stevens, the Miracles, the Hollies, Sonny & Cher, the Osmonds, Gil Grand, Tony Christie (Put A Light In Your Window), Glen Campbell, Lulu (He Don't Want Your Love Anymore), Crystal Gayle, Anne Murray (Over You), Ed Bruce, the Fortunes, and Dorsey Burnette (Daddy Loves You Honey) ~ Hiller passed away in 2018

 July 30, 1926 ~ Singer Christine McGuire, full name Ruby Christine McGuire, born in Middletown, Ohio, USA ~ Formed the close-harmony sibling trio the McGuire Sisters with Dorothy McGuire and Phyllis McGuire.
 The sisters first gained attention in 1952 through the talent contest Arthur Godfrey's Talent Scouts, after which Arthur Godfrey hired them for several of his other TV shows.
-The trio remained active through the late 1960s, and are well known for songs such as Goodnight Sweatheart Goodnight, Muskrat Ramble, It May Sound Silly, Something's Gotta Give, and He.
+The trio remained active through the late-1960s, and are well known for songs such as Goodnight Sweatheart Goodnight, Muskrat Ramble, It May Sound Silly, Something's Gotta Give, and He.
 The sisters would top the Billboard Hot 100 charts twice, first with Sincerely in 1955, and again with Sugartime two years later.
 They have performed for five American presidents, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, and George HW Bush ~ McGuire passed away in 2018

 July 30, 1923 ~ Jazz drummer Roy Porter born in Walsenburg, Colorado, USA ~ Worked with Milt Larkin, Teddy Bunn, Howard McGhee, Charlie Parker (including on seminal recordings A Night In Tunesia, Yardbird Suite, and Ornithology), Dexter Gordon, Wardell Gray, Teddy Edwards, Hampton Hawes, Sonny Criss, Art Farmer, Jimmy Knepper, and Eric Dolphy ~ Porter passed away in 1998